plone/cookiecutter-zope-instance/README.rst

 ``profile_repoze_cachegrind_filename``
   If the package ``pyprof2calltree`` is installed, another file is written.
-  It is meant for consumation with any cachegrind compatible application.
+  It is meant for consumption with any cachegrind compatible application.
   Defaults to ``cachegrind.out.SECTIONNAME``.

 ``profile_repoze_discard_first_request``